-The Office of Research Ethics and the two Research Ethics Committees at the University of Waterloo, the Human Research Ethics Committee and the Clinical Research Ethics Committee, recognize that participating in research can have educational value for students by exposing them to the methods used in their discipline or engaging them in the analysis of their own data.
+The Office of Research Ethics and the two Research Ethics Boards at the University of Waterloo, the Human Research Ethics Board and the Clinical Research Ethics Board, recognize that participating in research can have educational value for students by exposing them to the methods used in their discipline or engaging them in the analysis of their own data.
 However, there are ethical issues that researchers need to take into consideration when planning a study that involves recruiting students from classes and/or conducting studies with the students in the class(es) they teach.

 These guidelines have been created to assist University of Waterloo researchers when planning in-class experimentation or when using students as participants including research that evaluates a teaching method or object.
 These guidelines outline the ethical considerations involved with ensuring voluntariness, avoiding undue influence or manipulation, preserving/engendering confidentiality and anonymity, and avoiding coercion.
 These guidelines are meant to be a living document.
 Changes or revisions may be required as in-class experimentation and using students as participants at the University of Waterloo increases and evolves.